Shareholder activism: Notable investors and funds

-In 2019, notable activist investors included Starboard Value, Icahn Enterprises, Elliott Investment Management, and Third Point.
-In 2019, mutual funds such as Wellington Management Company had begun to show signs of activism.
+In 2019 and beyond, notable activist investors included Starboard Value, Icahn Enterprises, Elliott Investment Management, and Third Point.
+In 2019, mutual funds such as Wellington Management Company began to show signs of activism.
+A prominent campaign by hedge fund Engine No. 1 resulted in them winning three seats on Exxon's board in 2021, with the objective of influencing the company to reduce its reliance on fossil fuels.

-Examples of activist investors in Asia include Oasis Management.
+Examples of activist investors in Asia include Oasis Management, David Webb, and Yoshiaki Murakami.

 Outreach strategies

-Activist investors advertise their message out in various ways including postal mail, websites, and social media.

-Statistics

-As of 2018, there had been an average of 272 activist campaigns per year in the United States, including 47 proxy contests.
-About 47% of targeted companies were outside of the United States.

-Proxy advisory

-As of 2020, passive investors such as index funds by Vanguard as well as non-activist but still active management investors such as mutual funds play a significant role in corporate governance.
-These firms use proxy advisory firms such as Institutional Shareholder Services to receive recommendations on how to vote on shareholder proposals.
+Aside from nominating a slate of directors, the most frequently used activist tactics are publicity campaigns.
+These commonly include the public release of presentations or letters addressed to the company, the issuance of press releases, the creation of dedicated websites, and the use of social media platforms such as Twitter.
+Other methods, such as initiating litigation or calling a special meeting, are employed far less often.

 Funding

 Activist investors are often hedge funds funded by accredited investors and institutions.
 In 2019, institutions were demanding more upfront explanation of the activist ideas before funding, and in some cases requiring that the funds be placed into special purpose vehicles specifically for the project.
 Activist hedge funds, which are hedge funds that "take concentrated positions in the equity of public corporations and actively engage with corporate managers" can address the principal-agent problem and limit self-dealing by providing management with high-powered incentives to increase value.'